 In 1934 a new club crest was introduced in which the ram's head became dominant.
 This did not appear on team shirts.

 In 1946 Derby reached the FA Cup final but, perhaps due to austerity, the shirts worn in the final were devoid of any crest.
 The following season, however, a new crest was introduced with the club's initials intertwined in the two upper sections.
 This version was used on players' shirts consistently until 1968.

 Derby remained in Division One until 1952 when they suffered a serious decline, winding up in Division Three (North) in 1955.
 From this nadir, they recovered in 1957 when they returned to Division Two as Third Division (North) champions.
 The club settled into mid-table mediocrity until Brian Clough and Peter Taylor arrived in 1967 and transformed the club.

 One of the innovations Clough and Taylor brought about was a simplification of what was now considered a very old fashioned club crest.
 The new version dispensed with the shield and complicated monogramme and consisted simply of the ram's head.

 Having guided these perennial underachievers back into the top flight as Division Two champions in 1969, Clough and Taylor created a side that won the League championship in 1972 and narrowly missed reaching the European Cup Final the following year.
 It was Clough who introduced dark blue shorts in 1971 (intended to inspire his players to play as if they were turning out for England) as well as a new crest, which consisted of a modernistic line drawing of a ram.
+Initially these were worn with the old black and white trimmed shirts and stockings but plain white versions apeared at the end of September.
 For a club that had played in a virtually unchanged strip for more than 70 years these were radical departures and a much needed breath of fresh air associated with success.